 The most heavily traded currency pairs in the world involve the U.S. dollar (USD).
-When the USD is listed second in a pair the pip value is fixed and doesn't change, assuming you have a USD dollar account.
+When USD is listed second in a pair, pip values are fixed and don't change if you have an account funded with U.S. dollars.

 These pip values apply to any pair where the USD is listed second, such as the euro/U.S. dollar (EUR/USD), British pound/U.S. dollar (GBP/USD), Australian dollar/U.S. dollar (AUD/USD), and New Zealand dollar/U.S. dollar (NZD/USD).

 If the USD isn't listed second: